fastify/fastify-vite/docs/react/route-context.md

 ## Init module

-`@fastify/vue` projects can have a special `context.js` file, which is used to populate the **route context**.
+`@fastify/react` projects can have a special `context.js` file, which is used to populate the **route context**.
 The way it populates it is by first running its default export, which is expected to be a function, and if there's a `state()` function export, also running it and populating the **global state**.
 With the exception of the `default` export and the `state` named export, all other named exports from this file are added to the **route context** as-is.

-If you're familiar with [Nuxt.js](https://nuxtjs.org/), you can think of `context.js` as a [Nuxt.js plugin](https://nuxtjs.org/docs/directory-structure/plugins/), in the way it **runs twice**, once on the server before SSR, and another on the client during the hydration phase.
+> If you're familiar with [Nuxt.js](https://nuxtjs.org/), you can think of `context.js` as a [Nuxt.js plugin](https://nuxtjs.org/docs/directory-structure/plugins/), in the way it **runs twice**, once on the server before SSR, and another on the client during the hydration phase.
 And also because it can be used to make dependencies available to all route modules and initializes the **global state**.

-The `client/context.js` file you see below is taken from the [`vue-kitchensink`](https://github.com/fastify/fastify-vite/tree/dev/starters/vue-kitchensink) starter template, which includes everything from [`vue-base`](https://github.com/fastify/fastify-vite/tree/dev/starters/vue-base) plus a few example pages demonstrating all of **`@fastify/vue`**'s features.
-See all also the page examples in the other snippet tabs demonstrating different uses of it.
+The `client/context.js` file you see below is taken from the [`react-kitchensink`](https://github.com/fastify/fastify-vite/tree/dev/starters/react-kitchensink) starter template, which includes everything from [`react-base`](https://github.com/fastify/fastify-vite/tree/dev/starters/react-base) plus a few example pages demonstrating all of **`@fastify/react`**'s features.

+Make sure to see the page examples in the other snippet tabs:

 ::: code-group
 ```js [client/context.js]